Arches Watercolour Sheets

 Arches Watercolour paper is made the traditional way, using a cylinder mould.

-This method ensure that the fibres are evenly distributed which makes the paper extremely stable, so it will not warp or stretch when water is applied to it.
+This method ensures that the fibres are evenly distributed which makes the paper extremely stable, so it will not warp or stretch when water is applied to it.

-Arches Water colour paper is made from long, 100% cottong fibres allowing it to absorb a lot of water without warping or causing the colours to bleed.
+Arches Watercolour paper is made from long, 100% cotton fibres allowing it to absorb a lot of water without warping or causing the colours to bleed.

 It is sized to the core with natural gelatine, so it can be scratched without tearing or linting.

-This internal sizing also prevents paint penetrating into the paper, allowing light to shine thorugh the pigment and reflect off the paper while ensuring durability of the colours.
+This internal sizing also prevents the paint from penetrating into the paper, allowing light to shine through the pigment and reflect off the paper while ensuring the durability of the colours.

 BW = Bright White.

 |EDP: 0422690 Cold Pressed 300gsm 56 x 76cm|

 |EDP: 0422850 Cold Pressed (BW) 300gsm 56 x 76cm|

 |EDP: 0422700 Cold Pressed 640gsm 56 x 76cm|